 Even since the onset of the Covid-19 pandemic, mobility’s continuing relevance is best illustrated by the amount of Venture Capital funding still going into this space.
 McKinsey reports that, since 2010, there has been over $330bn of VC investment spread across 2,000 mobility companies — with over $80 billion of this amount invested since the beginning of 2019 alone.
 While the pandemic continues to affect certain aspects of the mobility ecosystem, consumer demand and VC funding are still growing.
 Another factor driving this trend is the expected consumer switch from car ownership to shared mobility.
 A study from a Stanford University economist predicts that personal car ownership could drop by as much as 80% over the next nine years, while shared mobility is projected to grow 20% year-over-year in much of the developed world.
 And for mobility providers to quickly gain access to these customers, a mobile-first strategy over an in-vehicle strategy is likely to give much quicker results.

 With the increase in interest and funding, there is, unsurprisingly, a lot of competition.
-Travel apps make up 3.9% of the roughly 2m applications in the Apple App Store, or roughly 80,000 apps.
+As of August 2020, travel apps make up 3.8% of the roughly 2m applications in the Apple App Store, or roughly 76,000 apps.

 So how do you make your mobility application rise above the rest?

-When we are presented with this question, our response is always a relentless focus on the specific needs of users within their mobility context.
-For example, we recently created an application to help drivers search and navigate to different parking options.
+When the experts at Star are presented with this question, our response is always a relentless focus on the specific needs of users within their mobility context.
+For example, we created an application to help drivers search and navigate to different parking options.
 Now parking may sound like a small step in any journey; but it’s a massively important one, and it’s still changing due to Covid-19 regulations around the world.

 Discovery of the actual users’ pain points